The June 2025 edition of IALR at a Glance is packed with exciting news and updates! Learn more about…

 Execution: Coordinating staff, resources, and external partners over the holidays

-Outcome: A smoother transition to the Navy’s National Training Center, where the Accelerated Training and Defense Manufacturing (ATDM) program now has a permanent home
+Outcome: A smoother transition to the Navy’s ATDM Maritime Training Center, where the Accelerated Training and Defense Manufacturing (ATDM) program now has a permanent home

 Episode highlights include: